radwanCS/Data-Structure-Visualization-with-Graphviz/README.md

 1. **Binary Search Tree (BST)**: Visualizes the operations and organization of a binary search tree.

-2. **Threaded Binary Tree**: Visualizes a threaded binary tree and its threaded traversal operations.
+2. **Threaded Binary Tree**: Visualizes a one way and two-way threaded binary trees with all of its operations.

-Other data structures such as AVL Trees and Red-Black Trees may be included in future updates.
+Other data structures such as AVL Trees and Red-Black Trees and other more complex data structures may be included in future updates.

 ## Usage
 Upon running the application, you will be presented with a main menu, providing the following options: